Last updated: April 2026

 A Nevis LLC is a Limited Liability Company incorporated under the Nevis Limited Liability Company Ordinance.
 Nevis LLCs are renowned for their charging order protection — creditors cannot easily seize LLC membership interests.
 For forex brokers, combining a Nevis LLC with an FSC-licensed company creates a strong asset protection and operational structure popular in the offshore industry.

 No. SKN is not an EU-authorized jurisdiction.
 Retail EU clients require MiFID II-compliant brokers.
-SKN licenses are appropriate for retail clients in Asia, Africa, LatAm, and MENA.
+SKN licences are appropriate for retail clients in Asia, Africa, LatAm, and MENA.
 Brokers targeting EU retail clients must maintain a separate MiFID II-licensed entity in Cyprus, Malta, or another EU jurisdiction.

 SKN-licensed forex brokers access banking through Eastern Caribbean banks (St. Kitts-Nevis-Anguilla National Bank, etc.), Mauritius international banks, Georgian banks, and EMI solutions.
-The FSC license provides marginally better acceptance than SVG for PSP and payment processing relationships.
+The FSC licence provides marginally better acceptance than SVG for PSP and payment processing relationships.

-Annual compliance includes FSC license renewal fee ($3,000–$5,000), registered agent retainer ($2,000–$4,000), annual financial statements (audit optional for smaller operations), AML/CFT program maintenance, MLRO activity reports, and corporate secretarial services.
+Annual compliance includes FSC licence renewal fee ($3,000–$5,000), registered agent retainer ($2,000–$4,000), annual financial statements (audit optional for smaller operations), AML/CFT program maintenance, MLRO activity reports, and corporate secretarial services.
 Total annual cost typically $10,000–$18,000.

 The application fee ranges from $5,000 to $15,000 USD depending on the complexity of your business structure and whether you establish a Nevis LLC or operate as a direct entity.
 Additional costs include legal fees ($3,000-$8,000), incorporation fees ($1,000-$2,000), and annual regulatory fees of approximately $2,000-$5,000.
 Total initial setup costs typically fall between $11,000 and $30,000 USD before banking and compliance infrastructure.